GestureToSpeech/Autodeploy/README.md

 ## Run autodeploy
-To download and run autodeploy server at your machine you need to add `config.tml`, download the executable file `wget https://github.com/GestureToSpeech/Autodeploy/raw/master/bin/Autodeploy -O Autodeploy && sudo chmod -R 0777 Autodeploy` and run it `./Autodeploy`.
+To download and run autodeploy server at your machine you need to add `config.tml`, download the executable file `rm -f Autodeploy && wget https://github.com/GestureToSpeech/Autodeploy/raw/master/bin/Autodeploy -O Autodeploy && sudo chmod -R 0777 Autodeploy` and run it `./Autodeploy`.

 Go to settings in your repository, click on `Webhooks`, and click `Add webhook`.
 Set payload URL to `http://<address of VM>:4550/hook`,